 Money and independence

 I grew up in a family where both my parents worked.
-My father is a cook and entrepreneur and runs his own company, and my mom always worked in the hospital as a nurse.
+My father is a cook and entrepreneur and runs his own company, and my mom always worked in the hospital.
 Both of them worked irregular hours and I remember the many times my mom came back from work early in the morning after a night shift, while my dad took us out of bed to start the day.
 Once my mom had enough sleep, my dad left for work.

 It was a normal routine for us and both my sister and I saw parents who truly loved their work.
-I also remember how my mom insisted us several times how important it is to be financially independent as a woman.
-She often emphasized that we are the leaders of our own lives and that there won’t be a partner that is going to walk into your life to give you a full, happy and purposeful life.
-It’s simply our own job to make ourselves happy.
-One of her mantras is that you have to be able to “keep your pants up”, which is a Dutch saying to underline the importance of financial independence.
+I also remember how my mom instilled in us several times the importance of being financially independent as a woman.
+She often emphasized that it’s our job to take care of ourselves first.

 More than once, mainly my dad would teach me and my sister how to work with a ledger and ways to save money or to make conscious choices with it.
 Being financially independent has clearly been a topic during my upbringing.
 And it helped me to build a good and healthy relationship with money during my later life.

 The obvious way to break the world’s poverty cycle that disproportionally affects women and girls, is to teach kids finance early.
 Long before career decisions, mortgages payments, and student loans.
 While important for all kids, providing young girls in particular with a solid financial foundation might help give them the fundamental opportunities in life that they otherwise would have lacked.